How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve cleaned the filter, cleared the spray arms, and confirmed water is filling properly but the wash pump runs loudly, pulses, or hums without building pressure, you’re looking at a pump motor failure or a seized impeller that requires proper diagnosis with a multimeter and safe pump disassembly — that’s the point to call a certified tech before you risk damaging the sump assembly.
+Most of the repairs in this guide are manageable for a careful DIYer with basic tools.
+From my experience, if you’ve cleaned the filter, cleared the spray arms, and confirmed water is filling properly but the wash pump runs loudly, pulses, or hums without building pressure, you’re likely facing a pump motor failure or a seized impeller.
+This requires proper diagnosis with a multimeter and safe pump disassembly — that’s when it’s best to call a certified tech to avoid risking damage to the sump assembly.
 When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.

 Where to Buy Replacement Parts